-- Law of Response by Analogy– According to this law, individuals combine the old experiences while learning new situations, one that might have common elements with the old one.
+- Law of Response by Analogy- According to this law, individuals combine the old experiences while learning new situations, one that might have common elements with the old ones.

 - Law of Associative Shifting– According to this law, an individual may exhibit a response, of which he is capable, associated with any other situation to which he is sensitive.

-Social learning theory, proposed by Albert Bandura, emphasizes the learning that occurs by observing, and imitating the social behavior of others.
-It involves concepts such as observational learning, imitation, and modeling.
-This theory considers how environmental and cognitive factors influence human learning and behavior.
+Social learning theory, proposed by Albert Bandura, emphasizes the learning that occurs by observing and imitating the social behaviour of others.
+It involves concepts such as observational learning, imitation, and modelling.
+This theory considers how environmental and cognitive factors influence human learning and behaviour.

-An observer’s behavior can be affected by the vicarious reinforcement (positive) or vicarious punishment (negative) – of someone else’s behavior.
+An observer’s behaviour can be affected by the vicarious reinforcement (positive) or vicarious punishment (negative) – of someone else’s behaviour.

-This theory acts as a bridge between traditional learning theory (i.e., behaviorism) and cognitive learning theories.
+This theory acts as a bridge between traditional learning theory (i.e., behaviourism) and cognitive learning theories.
 The 4 mediational processes proposed by Bandura are: